SwarnavaBhattacharya/Geo_location_tracking_line/README.md

 ## Overview

-A Geolocation based application to track movements of a particular user with the help of coordinates and visualize it over a map using MapBox apis
+The Geolocation based application used to track the user locations and visualize it as a line called the GeoJson line using Mapbox and Javascript geo location APIS

 ## Demo